cptskippy/speed-trap/README.md

 established and will be developed in the future.

 ### task_folder_setup.py
-Create a working folder
+Creates a working folder

 ### task_sensor_log_handler.py
-Export Home Assistant sensor logs
+Exports Home Assistant sensor logs to JSON

 ### task_video_clip_fetcher.py
-Export video clips from Unifi Protect
+Exports video clips from Unifi Protect to MPG files

 ### task_object_classifier.py
-Analyze videos using OpenCV
+Analyze videos using OpenCV and extracts images and thumbnails

-### <TBD>
-Generate a .NET Razor Page partial

 ### task_report_publisher.py
-Publish results
+Generates an HTML file, publishes artifacts, and sends notifcation of completion

 ## Motivation and Intent
 The block I live on has nearly a dozen children under the age of 10